 There is another hair loss treatment called dutasteride that works similar to finasteride, but stronger.
 It’s not officially approved to treat hair loss, but it’s been shown to be even more effective at regrowing hair.

-If it’s your first time treating hair loss, we recommend you stick with finasteride and Rogaine for the first year of treatment.
-If after one year you’re unsatisfied with your progress, you can switch to dutasteride or even consider surgical options like a hair transplant.
+If it’s your first time treating hair loss, we recommend you start with finasteride and topical minoxidil for the first year of treatment.
+If after one year you’re unsatisfied with the progress, you can switch to dutasteride or even consider surgical options like a hair transplant.

-Some men choose to take supplements such as biotin.
+Some men choose to take hair loss supplements like biotin.
 While these generally won’t hurt to take, there is very little evidence to show that biotin can stop male pattern baldness.
 Biotin usually only helps if your body is already deficient in this vitamin.
 Since biotin deficiency is very rare in those who are already eating a normal balanced diet, you’re unlikely to see any benefits.

 Is there a difference between Propecia and finasteride?